Scope 3 Emissions Reporting: What You Need to Know

 By tracking actual carbon emissions from a company’s transportation network, it’s easier to find a baseline period for companies to set science-based targets for decarbonization efforts.
 At the same time, the Trax Carbon Emissions Manager allows supply chain leaders to track progress against their goals and optimize transportation costs by leveraging the Trax freight audit and payment suite for transportation spend management.

-As companies strive to reach Net Zero in the coming years, finding a trusted logistics partner is crucial.
+As companies strive to reduce emissions and reach Net Zero in the coming years, finding a trusted logistics partner is crucial.
 Trax offers clients the tools, technology, and managerial services to jumpstart decarbonization initiatives.

-The Trax product suite, including the Carbon Emissions Manager, allows company leaders to increase transparency and traceability at all supply chain stages.
+The Trax product suite, including the Carbon Emissions Manager, allows company leaders to see emissions reduction opportunities and increase transparency and traceability at all supply chain stages.

 Contact the Trax team today to build out a strategic decarbonization strategy.